9 Wood Types For Wood Pallets

 Redwood pallets reach an equilibrium moisture content (EMC) of about 20% in one year when stored at high temperatures.
 This makes it a good option for users who need longer drying times than oak or walnut, but still want to keep costs low (because redwood costs less than other hardwoods).

 Redwood pallets are not recommended for cold areas.
 When exposed to cold temperatures, this wood can split or warp.
 In addition, prolonged exposure to water and moisture will cause mold growth on the surface and inside of the wood.
+Buying pallets from Unaka will save you the hassle.

 Overall, understanding how each wood type behaves in various environments will help you make an informed choice when buying new pallets.
 Different types of wood perform differently in various environments, so it’s important to know the ideal temperature and humidity range for each type before making a purchase.